amyxylu/amy-lu-nomventory-client/README.md

 - **User Authentication** – Save preferences and favorite recipes.
 - **Smarter Ingredient Filtering** – Improve recipe suggestions based on user behavior.
+- **Social Features** - Allow users to Like or Comment on existing recipes, or even share their own recipes!
 - **Gamification** – Challenges, rewards, and achievements to enhance engagement.

+**For more information, check out my Project Proposal ReadMe on the Server Side**

 ## Set-up Instructions